id12026/Techsophy-Coding-Test/README.md

 - Implement BERT/NER for more accurate NLP parsing.

-- Transition from `trials.json` to SQL/PostgreSQL.
+- Transition from `trials.json` to SQL.

 - Add user login and patient profile saving.